Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 04.25.07 UTC
+- WIB: Jumat, 28 November 2025 05.28.01 UTC
-- WITA: Jumat, 28 November 2025 05.25.07 UTC
+- WITA: Jumat, 28 November 2025 06.28.01 UTC
-- WIT: Jumat, 28 November 2025 06.25.07 UTC
+- WIT: Jumat, 28 November 2025 07.28.01 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: inspirational
+Kategori: success